John McGrath (guitarist)

 John McGrath (born 24 May 1984) is an Irish guitarist, improvisor and academic based in London, UK.
 He is the author of Samuel Beckett, Repetition and Modern Music (Routledge 2018) and co-editor of 21st Century Guitar (Bloomsbury Academic 2023).
 His work spans experimental music, folk, improvisation, guitar innovations, and the intersection of music, literature and film.
-Having previously taught at University of Liverpool, LIPA, Goldsmiths and ICMP, McGrath is currently a Senior Lecturer in Music at the University of Surrey and is also Deputy Director of the International Guitar Research Centre (IGRC), which he runs with Stephen Goss, Milton Mermikides and Honorary President John Williams.
+Having previously taught at University of Liverpool, LIPA, Goldsmiths and ICMP, McGrath is currently Associate Professor in Music at the University of Surrey and Deputy Director of the International Guitar Research Centre (IGRC), which he runs with Stephen Goss, Milton Mermikides and Honorary President John Williams.

 Background

 Born and raised in Ireland, McGrath studied at University College Dublin (BA Hons - Music, English, Philosophy) and BMus Hons (Music) before Trinity College Dublin (MPhil).
 He earned his PhD at the University of Liverpool in 2014 (funded by the Arts & Humantities Research Council), focusing on the connections between Samuel Beckett’s works and modern music.